When does an old iPhone become unsafe to use?

 Zero-click vulnerabilities

-The most serious of these are what are called “zero-click” vulnerabilities.
-This type of vulnerability exploits weaknesses in the operating system to compromise devices—without the user doing anything at all.
+The most serious of these are known as “zero-click” vulnerabilities.
+This type of vulnerability exploits weaknesses in the operating system to compromise devices without the user doing anything at all.
 You don’t have to get tricked into launching an app or tapping on a link to a website.
-Many of these exploits take advantage of vulnerabilities that occur when, for example, a preview of a webpage or photo is displayed in the Messages or Mail apps.
+Many of these exploits take advantage of vulnerabilities that occur when, for example, a preview of a webpage or document is displayed in the Messages or Mail apps.
+In fact, zero-click exploits can even infect your device when it’s completely locked, just sitting there on your Lock Screen.

-Zero-click exploits can even infect your device when it’s completely locked, just sitting there on your Lock Screen.
-It is well known that the NSO Group’s Pegasus spyware has used zero-click exploits in its arsenal of attacks, which have targeted the iPhones of politicians, journalists, and activists.
+It is well known that the NSO Group’s Pegasus spyware has used zero-click exploits in its arsenal of attacks.
+These has been used in targeted attacks against the iPhones of politicians, journalists, and activists.
 Most of these attacks attempt to compromise devices belonging to specific people in order to gain intelligence.
-(See our story archives about Pegasus and zero-click exploits.)

 Most average users don’t necessarily have to worry about Pegasus or similar nation-state spyware, per se.
 However, eventually the details about the vulnerabilities used by Pegasus and other spyware will come to light.
-(Notably, Apple gives some details about most of the vulnerabilities it patches.
-Moreover, savvy experts are able to reverse-engineer Apple’s patches to see exactly how a vulnerability was fixed—and how to exploit it on unpatched devices.)
-In other words, today’s nation-state attacker’s vulnerability could become part of tomorrow’s everyday cybercriminal’s arsenal.
-And at that point, if your iPhone or other Apple devices are not up-to-date, then you are at risk from more widespread attacks.
+Apple gives some minimal details about most of the vulnerabilities it patches.
+Moreover, savvy experts are able to reverse-engineer Apple’s patches to see exactly how a vulnerability was fixed—and how to exploit it on unpatched devices.

 WebKit vulnerabilities affect all iOS browsers